Baenuol/Sales-Analysis/README.md

-# Python ile Satış Analizi - Using Python Pandas Library to Analyze Sales Data
+# Python Using Python Pandas Library to Analyze Sales Data
 --------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Objective: Data Manipulation and exploring with Pandas.
 # Technique used: